-build your portfolio at university through industry and community internships and placements to get you careerready, no matter what you study
+- build your portfolio at university through industry and community internships and placements to get you careerready, no matter what you study - learn a new language or improve on your existing foreign language skills by applying to study the Diploma of Language Studies alongside your bachelor's degree.

-- follow all your interests - through our shared pool of majors and minors and gain expertise in a second field that sits outside your primary degree (available in a range of liberal studies and specialist degrees).
-See page 17. - make the world your classroom by taking advantage of the largest study abroad and exchange program in Australia\, with more than 250 international partner universities\
+- follow all your interests through our shared pool of majors and minors and gain expertise in a second field that sits outside your primary degree (available in a range of liberal studies and specialist degrees).
+See page 17. - make the world your classroom by taking advantage of the largest study abroad and exchange program in Australia, with more than 250 international partner universities